kivanyutenko/Junior_task/README.md

 # Junior_task
 # Install samtools and biobambam

-The image contains a full install of [samtools](https://github.com/samtools/samtools) and [biobambam](https://gitlab.com/german.tischler/biobambam2), including all necessary dependencies.
+The image contains a install of [samtools](https://github.com/samtools/samtools) and [biobambam](https://gitlab.com/german.tischler/biobambam2).

 The image is set up with:
  - Ubuntu 18.04